 Across the board, we all use, have used, or plan to use Amazon’s CreateSpace for print-on-demand books.
-Choosing this route saves you money because you only print books as readers buy them.
+But if you’ve wondered how much it costs to publish a book on Amazon, know choosing this route saves you money because you only print books as readers buy them.
 You’ll pay manufacturing and shipping costs if you want to approve a proof before listing the book for sale, which is highly recommended.

 If you do want to order a print run of your books — which isn’t recommended unless you have a proven distribution method — you’ll also pay manufacturing and shipping costs to receive them.

-Publishing through CreateSpace is free, and they will keep between 20 and 60 percent of book sales, depending on the sales channel.
+Publishing through CreateSpace is free, and they’ll keep between 20% and 60% of book sales, depending on the sales channel.

 Joanna also recommends IngramSpark for non-Amazon print-on-demand sales.

 How much does it cost to publish a book on Amazon or similar marketplaces?
 Well, self-publishing an ebook comes with the benefit of not needing to seek bookstores to stock your book.
 Selling your ebook through online retailers is relatively simple.